su-da/courses-of-lectures/open-source-licensing/index.md

 content.
 All CC licenses require attribution. http://creativecommons.org/licenses/

-**CC BY**: Allows others to distribute, remix, tweak, and build on your work, even commercially.
+* **CC BY**: Allows others to distribute, remix, tweak, and build on your work, even commercially.

-**CC BY-SA**: Allows others to distribute, remix, tweak, and build on your work, even commercially, and they must license their new creations under the same terms.
+* **CC BY-SA**: Allows others to distribute, remix, tweak, and build on your work, even commercially, and they must license their new creations under the same terms.

-**CC BY-ND**: Allows for redistribution, commercial or non-commercial use, but they can’t change the work.

 ## Creative Commons

+* **CC BY-ND**: Allows for redistribution, commercial or non-commercial use, but they can’t change the work.

-**CC BY-NC**: Allows others to distribute, remix, tweak, and build on your work, even non-commercially.
+* **CC BY-NC**: Allows others to distribute, remix, tweak, and build on your work, even non-commercially.
 Their new works must be non-commercial, but they can license them under different terms.

+## Creative Commons

-**CC BY-NC-SA**: Allows others to distribute, remix, tweak, and build on your work, non-commercially, and they must license their new creations under the same terms.
+* **CC BY-NC-SA**: Allows others to distribute, remix, tweak, and build on your work, non-commercially, and they must license their new creations under the same terms.

-**CC BY-NC-ND**: Others can only download and share your works.
+* **CC BY-NC-ND**: Others can only download and share your works.

+## Creative Commons

 The **Creative Commons Zero (CC0)** is a public domain dedication which can be used if you wish to permanently surrender your copyright and